 The surgery itself is simple and safe.
 The incision is tiny, and a couple of stitches usually suffice to close the remaining hole in the linea alba.
 Voila!
 An innie!

 There is one caveat to this!
-Children with umbilical hernias are at a slight risk of having some abdominal contents get stuck inside the herniated sac, called an incarcerated Umbilical Hernia.
+Children with umbilical hernias are at a slight risk of having some abdominal contents get stuck inside the herniated sac.
+This is called an incarcerated umbilical hernia.
 This is a medical emergency, since the abdominal contents, potentially including the intestines, must be released from inside the hernia before they lose their blood supply.
 Generally the symptoms include a hard, firm hernia that may be painful or have a color-change.

 How can umbilical hernia be prevented?

 No preventive measures are known, except good prenatal care to reduce the risk of pre-term delivery.